Melbourne Law School Offers A Law Tech Design Pop-up Course

 Eva Carroll, student, Melbourne Law School: ‘I didn’t even know it was possible.’

 Eva, a third year JD student at Melbourne Law School, was one of the members of the team for HELP-bot, a tool to automate domestic violence intervention orders.
+If you are a victim of such, you must get a good orlando criminal defense attorney.

 Although she describes herself as ‘not at all tech savvy’, the course empowered her to succeed.
 Eva did the course because she’s interested in the intersection of design, law, and tech, including in her future career.